Japan Extends Virus State Of Emergency Until May 31 - UrduPoint

 But officials cannot compel citizens to comply, and there are no punishments for those who fail to do so.

-The government is expected to urge residents in 13 high-risk prefectures, including Japan's biggest cities, to continue cutting person-to-person contact by 80 percent and exercise other strict social distancing measures.
+The government is calling on residents in 13 high-risk prefectures, including Japan's biggest cities, to continue cutting person-to-person contact by 80 percent.

-But museums, libraries and some other facilities are likely to be allowed to reopen so long as they take anti-virus measures.
+But museums, libraries and some other facilities will be able to reopen if they take anti-virus measures.

 For the rest of Japan, prefectures will be allowed to loosen restrictions on business closures and small gatherings but residents will still be asked not to travel outside their home regions.
 Bars and nightclubs will be asked to remain shut.

-It remains unclear when and whether schools, many of which have been closed since March, will be able to reopen, with officials recently suggesting a possible phased reopening with certain key grades resuming before others.
+It remains unclear when and whether schools -- many of which have been closed since March -- will be able to reopen, with officials recently suggesting a possible phased approach with certain key grades resuming before others.

-Abe said experts would review the situation around May 14, and the measures could be lifted at that time depending on the situation in a given region.

 Despite so far avoiding the devastating tolls seen in places like Italy and New York, there have been persistent fears that Japan's healthcare system could be quickly overwhelmed by a sudden spike in infections.